 Gaming with others online is one of the easiest ways to make friends online.
-The reason I say it’s easy is because you always have something to talk about – the game you both like.
+I say it’s easy because you always have something to talk about – the game you both like.
 And you can even play it together if it’s an online game!

 And if there’s ever a lull in your gaming conversations, you can turn it more personal and get to know your gaming friends.

 In almost every game there’s a community you can join.
 Smaller communities are usually better.
 Look up if they have a Discord server you can join, or even better, join a clan if it’s a multiplayer game.
 There are usually groups both for casual and hardcore gamers.